Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel.md

 - seamlessly integrates custom fields and standard fields
 - works across Windows, Mac OS, and the web
 - NOTE: it is compatible only with Excel 2015+ and Spira 6.3.0.1+

+**NOTE** Excel Classic can create test runs.
+This functionality is in the [SpiraPlan TestRunner](../Unit-Testing-Integration/Using-Test-Runner-For-Excel) Excel 365 addin, and not the Excel 365 import/export addin.

 For more information about how the Excel Classic plugin works with version 6+ of SpiraPlan see [this blog post](https://www.inflectra.com/Ideas/Entry/migrating-to-60---changes-to-using-the-excel-addon-819.aspx).